When Ice on the River is Shot with Blue…

 Now fill yourself with mugwort and wine.

-feed the song sparrows, the towhees, even the jays,
+feed the sparrows, the towhees, the waxwings…the crows

 and beckon your heart back home.